PClark344/Demos-Learning/README.md

 # Demos-Learning
-Code from own notes from Learning People Python Course for commonly used routines
+Content:       Code from own notes from Learning People Python Course for commonly used routines

+Written by:    Paul Clark

+Written Using: Python

+Date:          04 September 2021